-Cannibalism is an important Halloween theme, and here Ke$ha namedrops Jeffrey Dahmer and eats boys up — breakfast and lunch.
+Cannibalism is an important Halloween theme, and here Ke$ha name drops Jeffrey Dahmer< and eats boys up—breakfast, lunch and dinner.

-In this funky track from A Star Is Born featuring Barbra and her R&B band “the Oreos” (eye-roll), she essentially invents rap and croons about the creepy-crawly insect kingdom.
-Black widows, wasps, and praying mantises are here and probably lost in Barbra’s mesmerizing ’fro.
+In this funky track from A Star Is Born , Barbra was paired with an R&B band—hence “the Oreos” (eye-roll).
+She essentially invents rap and croons about the creepy-crawly insect kingdom: black widows, wasps, and praying mantises—all of which are probably lost in Barbra’s mesmerizing ’fro.